Each year, new recommendations are handed down to schools.

 It doesn't need to be this way.

-One example of a recommendation given to schools came during the summer of 2020.
+One example when leaders were asked to interpret recommendations came during the summer of 2020.

 If you live anywhere in the northern half of the United States you realize snow days are a part of school culture.
 Snow days have been around forever and - for many students and educators - are one of the "perks" of living in the North.
 For students, snow days are seen as a chance to play outside (or Fortnite) and for teachers, snow days are seen as a much-needed mental health day during a grueling stretch of winter months.